 We've seen through experience that cookie cutter corporate onboarding programs aren't enough to support new software engineers and help technical teams thrive.
-That's why we built Eddy, our engineering onboarding Slackbot that's designed to build customized technical onboarding programs for busy engineering teams.
+That's why we built eddy, our engineering onboarding slackbot that's designed to build customized technical onboarding programs for busy engineering teams.

 Our approach to engineering onboarding is based on our three layer cake model, which is the tried-and-true method we've used to build custom onboarding programs for years.
 Now that we’re often onboarding employees remotely, having this structure can be even more helpful.

 The three layer cake model is a perfect way to understand the fundamental differences between corporate onboarding and technical onboarding.
 Here's how it works: